Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Introduction

-The second ingredient involves a way to fuse inferences arising from different layers of information.
-Our Bayesian approach is convenient because we can optimally combine posterior distributions using a variational approach, namely, the weighted Barycenter distribution (i.e. the result of an infinite dimensional optimization problem which finds a consensus distribution which has the minimal combined discrepancy among a non-parametric family of distributions based on a given discrepancy criterion).
-We use the (forward and backward) Kullback-Leibler divergences and the Wasserstein distance as criteria to obtain three different ways to generate optimally fused posterior distributions corresponding to different layers of information (indexed by time).
-These optimally fused distributions are indexed by weights (corresponding to the relative importance given to each distribution to be combined).
-It is important to note that since our fusing approach is non-parametric, this method could be used in combination with other downstream tasks and is not tied to the particular choice that we used in our first ingredient.
+The second ingredient involves fusing inferences arising from different layers of temporal information.
+Our Bayesian approach is convenient because we can optimally combine posterior distributions using a variational approach, namely, the weighted barycenter distribution.
+A barycenter is the result of an infinite dimensional optimization problem that finds a consensus distribution with minimal combined discrepancy among a non-parametric family of distributions.
+We use the (forward and backward) Kullback-Leibler divergences and the Wasserstein distance as discrepancy criteria to obtain three different ways to fuse posteriors, each posterior reflect a different layer of available information.
+These optimally fused distributions are indexed by weights corresponding to the relative importance given to each posterior to be combined.
+It is important to note that different fusing methods could be combined seamlessly with different downstream tasks, and the choice of fusing method is not tied to any particular choice of the downstream problem.

-Finally, the third ingredient in our Bayesian method minimizes the variance of the optimal return strategy (using the expected return as selection criterion) assuming a consensus distribution given by the second ingredient - therefore indexed by the weights attached to each of the posteriors.
-The optimization is performed over the such weights under a given look-ahead-bias constraint.
-The constrain parameter can be chosen via cross validation or by minimizing the estimated mean squared error over all consensus posteriors as a function of the constrain parameter.
+Finally, the third ingredient in our Bayesian method minimizes the variance of the optimal decision policy subjecting to an expected return criterion.
+The optimization is performed over all possible fusing weights under a given look-ahead-bias constraint.
+The constraint parameter can be chosen via cross-validation or by minimizing the estimated mean squared error over all consensus posteriors as a function of the constraint parameter.

-In sum, the overall procedure gives the optimal utilization of different information layers in time, based on a user-defined bias-variance trade-off relative to the chosen downstream task, and using an optimal consensus mechanism to fuse the different layers of information.
+In sum, the overall procedure gives the optimal utilization of different information layers in time, based on a user-defined bias-variance trade-off relative to the chosen downstream task, and uses an optimal consensus mechanism to fuse the different layers of information.